FuelLabs/fuel-indexer/docs/README.md

 > IMPORTANT: If you want more details on how this index works, checkout our [block explorer index example](https://fuellabs.github.io/fuel-indexer/master/examples/block-explorer.html).

-#### 2.3 Deploying our index
+### 2.3 Deploying our index

 By now we have a brand new index that will index some blocks and transactions, but now we need to build and deploy it in order to see it in action.

-##### 2.3.1 Starting an indexer service
+#### 2.3.1 Starting an indexer service

-- To start an indexer service, we'll be spinning up Postgres and Fuel indexer containers via docker compose.
+- To start an indexer service, we'll be spinning up Postgres and Fuel indexer containers via `docker compose`.
 Our indexer service will connect to Fuel's `beta-2` network so that we can index blocks and transactions from an _actual_ Fuel node.
 We'll use the `docker compose` file below, and spinning everything up with `docker compose up`.

 > IMPORTANT: Ensure that any local Postgres instance that is running on port `5432` is stopped.
 >